Z-Score Calculator

 Questions and Answers

-The calculator applies the standard z-score formula: $z = \frac{x - \mu}{\sigma}$, where $x$ is the raw score, $\mu$ is the population mean, and $\sigma$ is the population standard deviation.
-This formula remains the cornerstone of normalization in statistical analysis.
+The calculation follows the standard normal distribution formula: $$z = \frac{x - \mu}{\sigma}$$ where $x$ is the value, $\mu$ is the population mean, and $\sigma$ is the population standard deviation.
+If you are working with a sample instead of a population, the formula uses the sample mean $\bar{x}$ and sample standard deviation $s$.

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.